 If any provision of this Agreement is unenforceable in any way, this will not affect the validity of the remaining terms in any way.
 We may occasionally allow you extra time to comply with your obligations or decide not to exercise some of our rights.
 However, we can still insist on the strict application of this Agreement later on.

 16.3.1 Statements, notices, disclosures and other communications to be given by us to you under this Agreement (including any changes to the terms and conditions of this Agreement) shall be made in English, in writing, by email or electronically through your payleven account.
 For the purpose of this Agreement, any notice in writing may be given by way of recordable electronic communication in text form unless we specifically require a document to be written on paper and/or signed.

 16.3.2 You must maintain a valid postal address and email account for the duration of this Agreement.
 You must inform us immediately if you change the address or other contact information provided to us by you.
 We will not be responsible for any failure by you to receive a communication if we send it to the address or other contact information provided by you.
 Payleven will not bear responsibility if the sole email address specified by you is not valid or if you have changed your email address but have not notified us.

 16.3.3 Any communication sent to you electronically to the last address you have given us for this purpose shall be deemed to have been received by you on the day the communication was sent, except when the sending of the communication results in an immediate error message.
 Communication sent to you by post shall be deemed received by you on the second business day after posting.

 16.4 Customer Service

-16.5.1 You may not assign, novate or otherwise transfer any of your rights or obligations under this Agreement to any person without our prior written consent.
+16.5.1 Your payleven account is personal to you.
+We verify your identity in accordance with section 5.2.
+Therefore, you may not assign, novate or otherwise transfer any of your rights or obligations under this Agreement to any person without our prior written consent.